British Grand Prix: Silverstone's evolution since 2017

-Over the course of the 2025 British Grand Prix, Silverstone hit an overall attendance of 500,000 breaking their record of 480,000 the two years prior.
-The race itself saw the victory of McLaren's Lando Norris on home soil.
-He took the win, his first at Silverstone and McLaren's first there since 2008, ahead of teammate Oscar Piastri and Sauber's maiden podium-sitter Nico Hülkenberg.
+In the 2025 race McLaren's Lando Norris won his first victory on home soil and McLaren's first at Silverstone since 2008, ahead of teammate Oscar Piastri and Sauber's maiden podium-sitter Nico Hülkenberg.

+Over the years Silverstone's attendance increased as it became more oriented towards entertainment in addition to the race itself, with an attendance of 564,000 in 2026, the biggest in Formula One history.